-The main treatment for parathyroid tumours is an operation to remove some or all of the parathyroid glands.
+Surgery involves removing some or all of the parathyroid glands.
 The surgeon may also remove the thymus gland in the upper chest.
 This is because there are sometimes parathyroid glands in the thymus.
-It also reduces the risk of carcinoid tumours developing in the thymus.
+It also reduces the risk of a tumour developing in the thymus.

 - gastrin, which increases the amount of acid in the stomach

 Pancreatic NETs may cause the pancreas to make too much of these hormones.
 Symptoms will depend on which hormone is affected.
 Some tumours do not affect hormone levels.
 These are called non-functioning tumours.

 If you have MEN1, you usually have a yearly MRI scan, CT scan or EUS of your pancreas and duodenum to check for tumours.